Almnna/EatTheApples1.3/README.md

 #UPDATE#
-there is a release for the next version v1.4 (4.0) made with Godot Engine appended to this repository release *CheckOut*
+there is a release for the next version v1.4 (4.0) made with Godot Engine appended to this repository release *CheckItOut*
 ########